RajveerSingh44222/vetra/README.md

 | Database         | PostgreSQL     |

 Passwords are encrypted before storage and decrypted only when requested by an authenticated user.

+For security policies and vulnerability reporting, see SECURITY.md.

 ---